hippylib/cvips_labs/README.md

 ### Acknowledgement

-We would like to acknowledge the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant ACI-1548562, for providing cloud computing resources (Jetstream) for this course through allocation TG-SEE190001.
+We would like to acknowledge the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS), which is supported by National Science Foundation, for providing cloud computing resources (Jetstream 2) for this course through Explore ACCESS allocation MTH230002.

-hIPPYlib development is partially supported by National Science Foundation grants ACI-1550593 and ACI-1550547.
+hIPPYlib development was partially supported by National Science Foundation under grants ACI-1550593 and ACI-1550547.